Kali Uchis: 2025–present: Sincerely

-In early 2025, Uchis has been featured in the song "Damn Right" by Jennie from her debut album Ruby, with additional guest appearance by Childish Gambino.
+In early 2025, Uchis has been featured in the song "Damn Right" by Jennie from her debut album, Ruby, with additional guest appearance by Childish Gambino.

 On March 17, 2025, Uchis revealed the title for her fifth studio album Sincerely.
 The album was released on May 9, 2025.
 On March 18, 2025, she announced her first album's single "Sunshine & Rain…", via TikTok, released on March 27, 2025, alongside the music video 2 days later.
 The album's second single "ILYSMIH" was released on April 25, 2025.
 The deluxe edition, Sincerely: P.S., was released on October 3, 2025, with 5 additional tracks.

+On December 19, 2025, Uchis released a new single, Muévelo, which was previously a leaked song from her fourth album, Orquídeas.

+In March 2026, Uchis announced a joint summer tour with Mariah the Scientist, the "For The Girls Tour".

 Artistic influences

 Uchis stated that she is influenced by music of the 1960s, with its mix of early soul, R&B and doo-wop, saying: "Musically and aesthetically, the culture of it just inspires me."
 She also mentioned that she enjoys jazz, stating during her career beginnings that she draws musical inspiration from Ella Fitzgerald and Billie Holiday.
 Other musicians she cited as influences on her sound are Björk, Curtis Mayfield, Loose Ends, Ralfi Pagan, and Irma Thomas.
-She also takes influences from Celia Cruz, Salma Hayek, La Lupe, Selena, Shakira and Ivy Queen.
+She also takes influences from Celia Cruz, Mariah Carey, La Lupe, Lana Del Rey, Selena, Shakira and Ivy Queen.

 Personal life

 Uchis is bisexual and has often reflected this in her music and public image.
 She has been in a relationship with American rapper Don Toliver since 2020.
 In January 2024, she announced that she was expecting her first child with Toliver via the music video for her songs "Tu Corazón Es Mío" and "Diosa".
 She gave birth to a son in March 2024.

+Uchis was estranged from her mother.
+After the birth of Uchis' son in 2024, the two reconciled; her mother died from lung cancer in 2025.
+Uchis dedicated the album Sincerely to her and sampled her mother's voice in the song "Sunshine & Rain…".